bmershon/me/README.md

 July 2016 - January 2019 | Boulder, CO

-- Worked on SketchUp running in the browser.
+- Significant engineering and design involvement bringing SketchUp Web to the EDU market, including integrating online file saving with Google Drive.
+- Focused on improving the look, feel, and usability of the SketchUp Web user interface, specifically the search for Commands.
-- 80 percent front-end work, 20 percent core geometry engine work.
+- 90 percent front-end work, 10 percent core geometry engine work.
-- Won *Best Presentation* and *Best Overall Hack* at internal 2018 hackathon.
+- Won ``Best Presentation'' and ``Best Overall Hack'' at internal 2018 hackathon.

 ### The Washington Post